CAD-ZM-BFX/Takaoka_Mallat/README.md

 * RNASeq data for cWD Nrp1 KO: EMBL-EBI ArrayExpress <br>
   **E-MTAB-12761**(https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-12761/)<br>
 Illumina NovaSeq6000 platform, paired-end reads (PE50)
-* single Cell RNASeq data: public data, please check the supplementary Tables (STable 17, STable 18).
+* single Cell RNASeq data: public data, please check the Supplementary Tables (S23, Mouse; S26 Human).

-## Corresponding Data/Tables are given below
+* Processed Data/Tables are given
 Supplementary Tables [[XLSX](./Figures_Tables/SupplementaryTable-446096_1_data_set_4306588_Dec_2023.xlsx)]
+** Here needs to update the new version **

-## RNASeq analysis Methods (Need to check, 23/04/2024)
+## Sequencing data analysis Methods (Need to check, 23/04/2024)

 RNA sequencing analyses. iWD and cWD for Ldlr−/− mice single end, unstranded sequencing was performed using SMART-Seq v4 plus nextera (Ultra Low Input RNA Kit (Takara)) with read lengths of 50bp.
 Raw fastq data have been deposited in ArrayExpress with accession number E-MTAB-12759 (https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-12759).
 There are two separate experiments for this study with iWD and cWD groups, each group has three independent pools per experiment, and each pool comprising 3 different mice.
 All raw data were merged and analysed together, with a total of 6 different pools for each group.
 Sample summary table is in Supplementary Table 13a.
 The QC, alignment and gene quantification analysis were run using nextflow (version 21.05.0.edge)<sup>38</sup> rnaseq pipeline with nf-core/rnaseq (version 3.2, https://nf-co.re/rnaseq)<sup>39</sup> with the option “--aligner star_salmon” and Ensembl reference genome with the annotation for mouse GRCm39.
 The alignment results are with a mean of 72% reads uniquely mapping and mean of 34M reads per sample (see Supplementary Table 13).
 Corresponding software/packages and versions are listed in Supplementary Table 14.
 All scripts, with details of software versions, expression raw count files and results are freely available from https://github.com/Takaoka_Mallat (DOI:xxxx).<br>